Modeling a Periodic Heat Load

 When using Explicit Events, the numerical solution — even with a very loose relative tolerance of 0.2 — compares quite well with the analytical result.
 Away from the events, large time steps are taken.

-The above plot illustrates that the Explicit Events force a solution evaluation when the load switches on or off.
+The plot above illustrates that the Explicit Events feature generates a time step whenever the load switches on or off.
 The loose relative tolerance allows the solver to take large time steps when the solution varies gradually.
 Small time steps are taken immediately after the events to give good resolution of the variation in the solution.
 Thus, we have both good resolution of the heat load switching on or off and we take large time steps to minimize the overall computational cost.

 Now that we’ve introduced the concepts, we will take a look at implementing these Explicit Events.